-December 31,
+[December 31,

 (dollars in thousands) 2019 2018

 Deferred tax assets relating to:

-Federal and state and foreign net operating loss carryforwards \$ 9,203 5 11,021
+Federal and state and foreign net operating loss carryforwards \$ 9,203 \$ 11,021

 Federal, state and foreign tax credits 24,435 18,936

 Operating leases 35,620

 Intangible assets 1,560 1,041

 Stock-based compensation 11,717 11,462

 Accrued bonuses 1,713 973

 Deferred revenue 682 854

 Allowance for doubtful accounts 1,374 1,242

 Other 7,487 5,607

 Total deferred tax assets 93,791 51,136

 Deferred tax liabilities relating to:

 Intangible assets (46,569) (43,700)

 Operating leases (32,888)

 Fixed assets (4,446) (4,444)

 Costs of obtaining contracts (21,128) (19,573)

 Capitalized software development costs (26,107) (19,469)

 Other (315) (926)

 Total deferred tax liabilities (131,453) (88,112)

 Valuation allowance (6,453) (6,855)

-Net deferred tax liability \$ (44,115) \$ 6 (43,831)
+Net deferred tax liability \$ (44,115) \$ (43,831)

 As of December 31, 2019, our federal, foreign and state net operating loss carryforwards for income tax purposes were approximately \$21.4 million, \$19.3 million and \$23.8 million, respectively.
 The federal and state net operating loss carryforwards are subject to various Internal Revenue Code limitations and applicable state tax laws.
-If not utilized, the federal net operating loss carryforwards will begin to expire in 2028 and the state net operating loss carryforwards will begin to expire in 2028 and the state net operating loss carryforwards will expire over various periods beginning in 2020.
+If not utilized, the federal net operating loss carryforwards will begin to expire in 2028 and the state net operating loss carryforwards will expire over various periods beginning in 2020.
 Our foreign net operating loss carryforwards have an unlimited carryforward period.
 As of December 31, 2019, our foreign tax credit carryforwards for income tax purposes were insignificant.
 Our federal tax credit carryforwards for income tax purposes were approximately \$9.8 million.
+Our state tax credit carryforwards for income tax purposes were approximately \$9.8 million.
+Our state tax credit carryforwards for income tax purposes were approximately \$9.8 million.
+Our state tax credit carryforwards for income tax purposes were approximately \$9.8 million.
+Our state tax credit carryforwards for income tax purposes were approximately \$9.8 million.
+Our state tax credit carryforwards for income tax purposes were approximately \$9.8 million.
 Our state tax credit carryforwards for income tax purposes were approximately \$16.0 million, net of federal benefit.
-If not utilized, the federal tax credit carryforwards will begin to expire in 2036 and the state tax credit carryforwards will begin to expire in 2030.
-A portion of the foreign and state net operating loss carryforwards have a valuation reserve due to management's uncertainty regarding the future ability to use such carryforwards.
+If not utilized, the federal tax credit carryforwards will begin to expire in 2036 and the state tax credit carryforwards will begin to expire in 2020.
+A portion of the foreign and state net operating loss carryforwards and state credit carryforwards have a valuation reserve due to management's uncertainty regarding the future ability to use such carryforwards.